DhillonPatel9/raleigh-event-webscraper/README.md

 #### **Ethical Considerations**
 - **Attribution**: All scraped data will include proper credit to the original sources.
-- **Responsible Scraping**: We employ techniques to minimize disruption to the functionality and performance of the websites we scrape.
+- **Responsible Scraping**: Techniques are employed to minimize disruption to the functionality and performance of the scraped websites.

 ---

 ### Scraped Data Sources
-We collected event data (title, date, time, and ticket link) from the following websites:
+Event data (title, date, time, and ticket link) was collected from the following websites:
 1. [Goodnights Comedy Club](https://www.goodnightscomedy.com/)
 2. [Lenovo Center](https://www.lenovocenter.com/events)
 3. [Coastal Credit Union Music Park](https://www.coastalcreditunionmusicpark.com/shows)